coder187/covidtracker/README.md

 * Chart js:  Needed "bundle library rather than min.js to show tooltips for multi dataset chart.
 * Chart js: Needed to use StackOverflow for code on how to show tooltip legend.
 * Element "Signup" not allowed as child of element Div in this context.
 (Suppressing further errors from this subtree.)
 The HTML Validator showed this as error on my Signup page.
-To fix, I changed the "<signup>" element to "<section>".
+To fix, I changed the "signup" element to "section".

 * Note: strange behaviour:
-After adding the email js functionality (although I do not believe Chart JS is involved with this behaviour), the Arcgis api calls started failing with
+After adding the Email js functionality (although I do not believe Email JS is involved with this behaviour), the Arcgis api calls started failing with
 "Error in Promise k line 1 idnex.html".
 To troubleshoot I removed the api calls from the page one by one to narrow down the source of the error but all calls to Arcgis were affected.
 Re-building the page did not fix the error.